Stojanovic94/Exchange_Rate_Forecast/README.md

 - **ε_t** is the white noise (error term).

 ## Using AutoTS for ARIMA
 The AutoTS library automates the process of selecting ARIMA parameters and fitting the model.
-Below is an example of how to use AutoTS to implement ARIMA for time series forecasting.

 ## Conclusion